mmlynarik/data-lovers/docs/wsl.md

+# WSL
+Windows Subsystem for Linux is a compatibility layer for running Linux binary executables natively on Windows 10.

+# Installing specific version of python on WSL

+## Installing python from source
 If you compile Python from source, you must have the lzma-dev package installed, or it will not be built into python.

 For ubuntu: `sudo apt-get install liblzma-dev`